vatesfr/xen-orchestra/docs/troubleshooting.md

 # Troubleshooting

-This page recap the possible actions to realize if you have any problems with your XOA.
+This page recap the possible actions to perform if you have any problems with your XOA.

 ## XOA deploy error

 > Auto deploy failed. - No SR specified and Pool default SR is null

-It means you didn't have any default SR set on your pool you are importing XOA.
+It means you don't have a default SR set on the pool you are importing XOA to.
 To set a default SR, you must first find the SR UUID you want, with `xe sr-list`.
-When you got the UUID, you can set the default SR like this: `xe pool-param-set default-SR=<SR_UUID>`.
-When it's done, re-enter the deploy script command and it will work!
+When you got the UUID, you can set the default SR with: `xe pool-param-set default-SR=<SR_UUID>`.
+When this is done, re-enter the deploy script command and it will work!

 ## XOA unreachable after boot